arctrong/md2html/bin/new_project/readme.txt

 <!--index usage -->
 # How to use it?

 The following steps may be done for customization.

+- If just one implementation, Python or Java, is going to be used, one of the files `generate_doc_py.bat` or `generate_doc_java.bat` may be deleted.

 - Edit this home page, or delete it if it's not required.
 In case of deletion: